 Zeus Sanctuary

-According to Greek mythology, baby Zeus, the king of all Greek ancient gods, was born in Crete but was raised in the Zas Mt Cave.
-The sanctuary is on top of Zas, it is not an easy hike but is worth the amazing vista from the sanctuary.
+According to Greek mythology, baby Zeus, the king of all Greek ancient gods, was born in Crete but was raised in the cave on Mount Zas.
+The sanctuary is located at the summit of Mount Zas, and while the hike is challenging, the breathtaking vista from the sanctuary makes it well worth the effort.

 Temple of Demeter